kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 	I used subgroups of size 6 for the figures in this answer, however, the code below is very general, and you can regenerate the plots if you chose a different subgroup size.
 Just change one of the lines near the top.

 	The upper and lower control limits are calculated, and with a subgroup size of :math:`n=6`, there are 333 subgroups and the limits are: UCL = 18.26, target = 21.73, and UCL = 25.21.
-This is illustrated on the phase I data here:
+This is illustrated on the phase 1 data here:

 	.. image:: ../figures/monitoring/Kappa-phaseI-first-round.png
 		:align: center